Skip to content

 Should I exchange money before I travel to Central Africa?

-Local currency (XAF) is useful for immediate expenses like transport and meals.
-Especially since many places don’t accept cards.
+Local currency (XAF) is helpful for immediate expenses like transport and meals, especially since many places don’t accept cards.

 It’s also more convenient, as you don’t need to find an exchange office or ATM upon arrival.
 Plus, you can get better rates at home.